 Voila!
 Delicious, personal pasties, ready for a good slathering of catsup!

--While chopping something completely unrelated to the candies I cut my thumb sort of deep.
+Here's the facts: -Yesterday Goose and I made the candies for her cookie exchange at school. -While chopping something completely unrelated to the candies I cut my thumb sort of deep.

--Goose flipped out at the sight of the blood and wouldn't let me come near her for a good hour.
+Here's the results: -Goose flipped out at the sight of the blood and wouldn't let me come near her for a good hour.
 (Though after watching the "sort of scary" Night at the Museum 2, she let me cuddle with her, just with my thumb away).

 -My friend attempted to subtly put our candies in the pile I know to be her garbage pile after Goose told her why I was wearing a band aid.